sitevision/envision/packages/envision-docs/src/pages/components/dialog.md

 ## Legacy documentation

-Dialog is a replacement for [Modal Dialog](/deprecated/modal-dialog/), deprecated since 2023.07.1.
+Dialog is a replacement for the deprecated [Modal Dialog](/deprecated/modal-dialog/).